“The impermanence of this floating world I feel over and over. It is harder to be the one left behind” Buddhist teaching

 Family Father’s Day bushwalk 2019

 Lesson 7.
+HOW TO SAY GOODBYE?
 I still feel the warmth of the love on the faces of the people all around as we walked along the path into Mullumbimby Cemetery with Michael being carried in a simple casket by our son, Nick, two son-in-laws, Brian and Blake, and Michael’s cousin, Walter – in clothes fittingly borrowed from Michael’s wardrobe (I want that tie back Walt!).

 “From my rotting body flowers shall grow, and I am in them – that is eternity”

-After Michael died at home, outside, looking into the garden and the view of Mt.
-Chincogan, our children all gathered and we said our goodbyes over five hours as the black cockatoos flew overhead, calling to him and us.
+After Michael died at home,outside, looking into the garden and the view of Mt.
+Chincogan, our children all gathered and we said our goodbyes over many hours as the black cockatoos flew overhead, calling to him and us.
 We could spend as much time as we wanted and when we were ready, he was taken away – not in a body bag, but covered in a patchwork quilt that the local CWA ladies had made.
 It was not traumatic, but quite beautiful – as it should be, but often is not.
-What a blessing it was that we could then eat food that had been left for us on my doorstep by our neighbours.
+What a blessing it then was to find trays of food left on our doorstep by our neighbours.

 One abiding memory from the funeral is when we had the ritualistic tossing of the earth onto the coffin.